Katiebird Bakes

 • use commercial oat flour instead of making your own oat flour (see recipe card for details)

-• use any liquid sweetener in place of the maple syrup
+• use any liquid sweetener or brown sugar or coconut sugar in place of the maple syrup

-• use any neutral oil or even melted butter in place of the olive oil
+• use any neutral oil, melted coconut oil, or even melted butter in place of the olive oil

 • use cinnamon or a combination of spices instead of pumpkin pie spice

-I highly recommend trying these on a day you’re feeling only semi-ambitious in the kitchen.
+I highly recommend trying these healthy cookies on a day you’re feeling only semi-ambitious in the kitchen.
 You’ll feel super accomplished in a very short amount of time.
-And you’ll have cookies — but not for long.
+And you’ll have the perfect fall cookie for this time of year — but trust me, they won’t last long.

-If you make these healthy pumpkin oatmeal cookies, please leave a star rating and review to help other readers!
+If you make this vegan pumpkin oatmeal cookie recipe, please leave a star rating and review to help other readers!
 Thank you!

 Pumpkin Oatmeal Cookies | katiebirdbakes